IIT Dharwad: History

 The late Union Human Resources Development Minister S. R. Bommai had moved the proposal to the Centre seeking an IIT in Dharwad in the 1990s.
 In 1998, a committee headed by former ISRO chairman and space scientist Udupi Ramachandra Rao submitted its report recommending an IIT in Hubballi-Dharwad.
 Union finance Minister Arun Jaitley in the 2015-16 union budget, sanctioned a budget for IIT for Karnataka state and the state government suggested three locations.
 The short-listed cities were Dharwad, Mysuru, and Raichur.

 Campus

-IIT Dharwad is initially functioning out of the campus of the Water and Land Management Institute (WALMI) in Dharwad near the Karnataka High Court Bench.
-A permanent building is coming up at Chikkamaligawad village.
+IIT Dharwad initially functioned out of the campus of the Water and Land Management Institute (WALMI) in Dharwad near the Karnataka High Court Bench.
+A permanent campus was set up at Chikkamaligawad village.

 Around 500 acres belonging to KIADB near Mummigatti on the Pune-Bangalore National Highway off Dharwad was identified for the IIT campus, but that deal was cancelled due to legal hurdles.
-The State Cabinet decided to allot 470 acres of land at Kelageri village adjunct to Mammigahtti Industrial Area in Dharwad district.
-The historic Kittur Fort is 20 kilometers from the campus.

-IIT Dharwad permanent campus was inaugurated on 12 March 2023 by the Prime Minister Narendra Modi to the public which is the first green and smart IIT in India.
+The permanent campus, at Chikkamalligawad, of the IIT Dharwad was inaugurated on 12 March 2023 by the Prime Minister Narendra Modi.
+It was the first green and smart IIT in India.